Do you offer refunds on your programs or a guarantee they will save my marriage?

 That’s up to you.
 Do you want to accept it or do you want to try something else?
 I do not offer “scammy” guarantees that my courses will save your marriage.
 What I can tell you is that the insights and strategies you will hear in my course can be used, and used effectively, at any stage of the separation process.
 I can also tell you that they are significantly less costly than a divorce.
 I wish you luck, but I’m afraid that’s all I can say.
 I provide an excellent product that has turned countless marriages around; however, I do not offer grandiose promises to people who are already struggling in their lives.

-How do I book and prepare for a tele-session?
+How do I book and prepare for a telephone session?
 Do you talk to couples together or one-on-one?

-I had a tele-session booked but I think I missed your call / forgot about the appointment.
+I had a telephone session booked but I think I missed your call / forgot about the appointment.
 What should I do?

-I had a tele-session booked for 1 pm but it's 1:15 pm and you haven’t called.
+I had a telephone session booked for 1 pm but it's 1:15 pm and you haven’t called.
 What should I do?

-How can I reschedule or cancel a tele-session?
+How can I reschedule or cancel a telephone session?
 What is your cancellation policy?

 Is your service only for married people?
 Are you married?